maubanel/UE5-Lighting/prep/README.md

 Now lets add some [atmospheric fog](https://docs.unrealengine.com/4.26/en-US/BuildingWorlds/FogEffects/AtmosphericFog/) that will add some realism to the skyline.

 > Atmospheric Fog gives an approximation of light scattering through a planetary atmosphere.
 This can give your outdoor levels a much more realistic look.
 This total effect includes the following: <br><br>The dominant directional light in your level will receive a sun disc effect in the sky.
 This will be placed infinitely far away, opposite the light's direction.<br><br>A sky color that will vary depending on the altitude of the sun (or put another way, how close the dominant directional light's vector gets to being parallel with the ground).
-<br><br>Control over scattering and decay settings, allowing for full control of your atmospheric density.
+<br><br>Control over scattering and decay settings, allowing for full control of your atmospheric density. - Unreal Documentation

 ![alt_text](images/AddAtmosphericFog.jpg)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>